rehartmann/filoject/doc/filoject.md

   Display information about managed types, bindings, access types, and initializers.

 -d dir
-  Specify the destination directory for generated files
+  Specifies the destination directory for generated files